 Why study electrical engineering?

 The ability of engineers to harness the power of electricity has significantly improved our quality of life and technological capabilities and will undoubtedly continue to be a crucial component of our development for the future.
 As a result, electrical engineering is consistently rated as one of the most in-demand and well-compensated career fields worldwide.
-On an annual basis in the United States, electrical and electronics engineers often represent the largest number of engineering graduate as well as the largest number of engineers in the workforce.
-Also in the United States, engineers recently accounted for the majority of the ten highest paying degrees in terms of starting salaries, and electrical engineers were included on that list with average starting salaries of over $60,000.
+On an annual basis in the United States, electrical and electronics engineers often represent the largest number of engineering graduates as well as the largest number of engineers in the workforce.
+Also in the United States, engineers recently accounted for the majority of the ten highest paying degrees in terms of starting salaries, and electrical engineers were included on that list with median starting salaries of just over $75,000.